oroinc/documentation/user_guide/customer_management/common_features_contacts.rst

 A contact may be assigned as a related entity to records of other entities, e.g. to :term:`users <User>`, :term:`accounts <Account>`, and :term:`opportunities <Opportunity>`.

+.. note:: For a quick guidance, please see a short demo on `accounts, contacts and customers <https://www.orocrm.com/media-library/22091>`_.

 Create a Contact Record
 -----------------------

+.. note:: Checkout a short video on `how to create and edit contact records <https://www.orocrm.com/media-library/create-edit-contact-records-orocrm#play=SmkJGGwG-r0>`_, or keep reading the step-by-step guidance.

 In order to create a Contact record: